0xlocal/ts-express/NOTE.md

 - 22/10/2021
-  - 9.38 PM
   - added ts-node-dev, for hot reload. if did not work, remove it.
+- 28/10/2021
+  - change bcryptjs to bcrypt for speed issue.